maldenol/cpptemplate/README.md

 - g++ and clang compiler flags
   - C++17 standard
   - extended warnings, warnings are errors
-  - adress, leak, thread, memory and undefined behavior sanitizers
+  - adress, undefined behavior and thread (cannot be used with address) sanitizers
 - libraries templates
   - Qt5 and Boost
   - Vulkan and OpenGL